insin/nwb/docs/Commands.md

 * `--no-jsnext` - disable the npm ES6 modules build
 * `--no-umd` - disable the npm UMD build

+**React app/component flags:**

+* `--react` - set the version of react which will be installed (and set as a `peerDependency` for components).
+Defaults to whatever the stable version of React was when the version of `nwb` you're using was released.

 #### `init` - initialise a project in the current directory

 ```